 One of the most important developments in project management is Agile.
 Almost without exception, agile projects are praised for delivering better products and a smoother project management process.
-Professional project management organizations, such as IPMA and PMI are all integrating agile into their standards and also organizations are embracing agile methodologies such as Scrum as the solution to various issues they experience with project.
+Professional project management organisations, such as IPMA and PMI are all integrating agile into their standards.
+Also, organisations are embracing agile methodologies such as Scrum as the solution to various issues they experience with projects.
 However, agile is also overhyped and quickly misunderstood.
 An agile approach can, if the conditions are fitting, have great benefits, but it is not a recipe for success.

 In order to have a good understanding of the agile approach to projects, the course includes the ‘Professional Scrum Master’ (PSM-I) or ‘Professional Scrum Product Owner’ (PSPO-I) certification of Scrum.org.

 Students that have passed the course B16 'Project Management in Theory and Practice' are very welcome to join this course as an add-on!

 !
 Please Note: this course will be offered on our premises at Utrecht Science Park as well as online.
 Please mention in your application which option you would like to participate in.

 Gilbert Silvius, PhD MBA